sotsera/sotsera.blazor.toaster/README.md

 ### Css inclusion

-Only for Blazor Server Apps, add the following reference to the toaster css in the ___Host.cshtml__ component
+Add the following reference to the toaster css in the ___Host.cshtml__ component for server side-apps or in the __index.html__ file for client side-apps:

 ```c#
 <link href="_content/Sotsera.Blazor.Toaster/toastr.min.css" rel="stylesheet" />